holos-run/holos/doc/design/v1beta1/schema.md

 format `<component-path>:<task-name>`.**

 Within one TaskSet, the struct key in `spec.tasks` is the task name — CUE guarantees uniqueness structurally.
+Task names MUST match `^[a-z0-9]([a-z0-9-]*[a-z0-9])?$` (an RFC 1123 label: lowercase alphanumerics and interior hyphens — no colons, no slashes), enforced as a pattern constraint on the `tasks` struct key in the CUE schema and revalidated by the executor.
+Component paths MUST NOT contain a colon, validated when the platform loads.
 When Phase 2 merges all component TaskSets into one platform DAG, each task's canonical ID is its component's path relative to the platform root (as injected by `holos_component_path`), a colon, and the task name: `components/vault:helm`.
-Component paths are unique within a platform and never contain a colon, so canonical IDs are unique platform-wide.
-Bare names in `dependsOn` resolve within the local TaskSet; a name containing a colon is a canonical ID referencing another component's task.
+The two constraints above guarantee a canonical ID contains exactly one colon, so it parses unambiguously and never collides platform-wide (component paths are unique within a platform).
+Bare keys in `dependsOn` resolve within the local TaskSet; a key containing a colon is a canonical ID referencing another component's task.
 Phase 2 relies on this format for cross-component edges and log labels; Phase 1 uses only the local names.